lpolloni/aws-hashcat/README.md

 Now just launch the command and wait for the password to be discovered, for more information on usage consult HashCat [Documentation](https://hashcat.net/wiki/).

-## Getting the Handshake using Aircrack-ng
+## Using Aircrack-ng to get the Handshake

 Install aircrack-ng
 ```